apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Batch</span>
       </td>
       <td>
-        <p>Similar to a SQL INTERSECT clause.
+        <p>Similar to an SQL INTERSECT clause.
 Intersect returns records that exist in both tables.
 If a record is present one or both tables more than once, it is returned just once, i.e., the resulting table has no duplicate records.
 Both tables must have identical field types.</p>
 {% highlight java %}
 Table left = tableEnv.fromDataSet(ds1, "a, b, c");
 Table right = tableEnv.fromDataSet(ds2, "d, e, f");